Dental Crowns in EU Price Comparison

 - Taking a mold of your tooth so that the crown fits the exact shape of your tooth.

 - A temporary restoration method is used to protect the tooth while the crown is made.
-You should take well care of this temporary cap by avoiding eating hard or sticky foods to prevent it from cracking.
+You should take good care of this temporary cap by avoiding eating hard or sticky foods to prevent it from cracking.

 - In about a week, your dentist will have the crown ready.